The Alma-Tadema Marble Technique: How the Master Painted Light Into Stone

 3. The Scattering: Instead of blending these colors perfectly, he allowed the brushstrokes to remain slightly distinct, mimicking the granular crystal structure of the stone.

 The result is a surface that seems to trap light.
-In famous works like The Frigidarium (1890), the marble bench doesn't just sit there; it glows with an inner luminosity.
+In famous works like The Frigidarium (or its predecessor In the Tepidarium), the marble bench doesn't just sit there; it glows with an inner luminosity.
 You can practically gauge how cool it would feel to the touch.

 The Mirror Effect

-The second pillar of his technique was reflection.
+The second pillar of the Alma-Tadema marble technique was reflection.

 In A Reading from Homer (1885), look closely at the famous curved bench.
 It isn't just white.
 It contains smears of pink (from the listener's skin), dashes of blue (from the sky), and deep browns (from the shadows).
 He painted the environment into the stone.